Malama Pono | We are dedicated to providing and promoting a safe and secure campus, and serving our community with aloha.

 Today, Saturday, May 18, 2019, a burglary was reported involving an apartment at the Mauka Faculty Kauʻiokahaloa Nui Apartments.
 The burglary occurred between 12:00 p.m. and 10:50 p.m. yesterday, May 17, 2019.
 Entry was made through a window.
 A report has been filed with Honolulu Police.
 There is no suspect description at this time.

-If you see suspicious activity, especially in parking areas, or if you have any information regarding any of our moped thefts, please call the UHM Department of Public Safety (DPS) at (808) 956-6911 or the Honolulu Police Department at 911.
+If you have any information, please contact the UH Mānoa Department of Public Safety (DPS) at (808) 956-6911 or the Honolulu Police Department (HPD) at 911.